 The Key to Rebooting Your Business

-When the economy shut down in mid-March, many businesses also curtailed or even stopped, their marketing efforts in an attempt to cut costs.
-But history tells us that the companies that continue to implement their marketing program during tough times, are the ones that do best when things pick up again.
+When the economy shut down in mid-March, many businesses also curtailed or even stopped their marketing efforts to cut costs.
+But history tells us that the companies that continue to implement their marketing program during tough times are the ones that do best when things pick up again.

 The traditional marketing model has three stages:

 - Stimulus — Where the Consumer is exposed to advertising in a general way.